Factsheet

 Giving adolescents a fixed number of drinks to take to a party does not limit how much adolescents drink.
 Almost half of adolescents who receive alcohol from their parents to take to social events add to this by getting alcohol from other sources.

 Giving your child alcohol to take to a party shows your teen you approve of their drinking.
+Additionally, even small amounts of alcohol can be harmful to adolescents.

 Myth 4: "A sip, or half a glass of wine will teach responsible drinking."